FormidableLabs/runpkg/README.md

 # Usage

-To view a package or module in the browser with runpkg, pre-append any unpkg url with: `r`.
+To view a package or module in the browser with runpkg, prepend any unpkg url with: `r`.
 For example:

 | Source | URL                                                                                            |
 | ------ | ---------------------------------------------------------------------------------------------- |